scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 This code is not exhaustive or complete.
 It serves to distill our common understanding of a collaborative, shared environment and goals.
-We expect it to be followed in spirit as much as in the letter, so that it can enrich all of us and the technical community in which we participate.
+We expect it to be followed in spirit as much as in letter, to create a friendly and productive environment that enriches the surrounding community.

 Specific Guidelines